Development of the ODEON Room Acoustics Software

 Release of ODEON 6.5, Intensity decay curve for echo tracking, graph for comparison between measured and simulated parameters, improved modelling language for faster modelling, support for layers in the geometries when modelled in ODEON’s own format and when imported from a CAD drawing.

-Release of ODEON 5.0, with improved graphing, printer dialogs etc. Cooperation agreement with Brüel & Kjær about selling ODEON worldwide.
+Release of ODEON 5.0, with improved plotting, printer dialogs etc. Cooperation agreement with Brüel & Kjær about selling ODEON worldwide.

 Release of ODEON 4.2 with improved calculation algorithms for early reflections.
 Angle dependent absorption and OpenGL displays for improved visualisation of the rooms.
 The concept of Acoustic Colours is introduced to visualise the acoustic properties of materials in a room model.
 A material editor is added to the material list.
 The modelling language is extended, and it is now possible to model shapes like Box, Cone, Cylinder, and Dome using a single line of code.
 Coordinate manipulation is extended in order to allow flexible use of these shapes and reuse of other geometries.